Economics

 ECON 4540Energy Economics3

-One of the following two classes (3 hours):
+Two of the following classes (6 hours):

 ECON 3512Mining Industry Economics3